 Garnishment Amount –

 Only a certain percentage of wages can be withheld.
 Employers first apply deductions that are legally required to be paid by the employee, such as federal, state and local taxes, unemployment insurance, and Social Security payments.
 The remaining amount is called disposable income.
 The law protects employees by limiting the amount that may be garnished to 25 percent of disposable earnings in any pay period.
-This limit applies regardless of how many garnishment orders an employer receives.
+This limit applies no matter how many garnishment orders an employer gets.
 There are some exceptions depending on the type of debt.
-For example, the law permits a greater percentage of an employee’s wages to be garnished for child support, bankruptcy or federal or state tax payments.
+For example, the law allows a greater percentage of the wages of an employee to be garnished for bankruptcy, child support or state or federal tax payments.